 Some problems are likely to arise in any election.
 If you experience a problem when you are trying to vote, it can be very frustrating trying to find a solution.

-Assuming that you were unable to resolve your problem with the poll workers or election judge at your polling place, the next place to go when encountering a voting problem is to the agency administering the election.
+Another place to go when encountering a voting problem is to the agency administering the election.
 In most elections, this will be your county Elections Department, although in local elections it could be the city or school district.
 For details on who to contact for help, click here.

 If you are unable to resolve your problem with the agency administering the election, contact the Secretary of State's Election Division whose contact information is listed here.
 They may be able to contact the election administrator and help you solve the problem.